Reclaiming My Voice: A Journey Beyond the Algorithm

 The Pressure of the Metrics

-In the beginning, every new follower felt like a win.
+At first, every new follower felt like a victory.
 I even hired someone to manage social media and client communication.
 It was chaotic—and ineffective.
-I obsessed over crafting posts that would “go viral,” using trending audio, hashtags, and gimmicks just to keep up.
-Still, I felt empty.
+I became obsessed with crafting posts that would “go viral,” relying on trending audio, hashtags, and gimmicks just to keep up.
+Yet, I still felt empty.

 Hitting the Wall

-That moment forced me to pause.
-To reflect.
-To ask: Why did I even start creating in the first place?
+That moment forced me to pause, reflect, and ask: Why did I even start creating in the first place?

 Detoxing from the Algorithm Trap